JuliaParallel/Dagger.jl/docs/src/use-cases/parallel-nested-loops.md

 ```

 In this code we have job interdependence.
 Firstly, we are calculating the
-standard deviation `σ` and than we are using that value in the function `f`.
+standard deviation `σ`, and then we are using that value in the function `f`.
-Since `Dagger.@spawn` yields an `DTask` rather than actual values, we need
+Since `Dagger.@spawn` yields a `DTask` rather than actual values, we need
 to use the `fetch` function to obtain those values.
 In this example, the value
 fetching is performed once all computations are completed (note that `@sync`
 preceding the loop forces the loop to wait for all jobs to complete).
 Also,